 My introduction to the Eager Beavers back in 1993 was the same as it was for most people back then: Martin Caidin’s Flying Forts: The B-17 in World War II.
 An aspiring screenwriter, I was looking for a movie to write.
 My dad, a private pilot and fellow WWII history buff, sent me a copy of the book, telling me simply, “Read the first chapter.”

 I did, never dreaming how much a part of my life it would become.
-I’ve spent the balance of the twenty-three years since researching and writing about Jay Zeamer and his crew, first in an original motion picture screenplay written in the mid-Nineties, more recently in a completely revised version of that script and an upcoming novelization of that script.
+Since 1993, around jobs, marriage, kids, and self-employment, I've been researching and writing about Zeamer's Eager Beavers, first in an original motion picture screenplay written in the mid-Nineties, more recently in a completely revised version of that script and an upcoming novelization of that script.
 And now this website.

 That trait also drives my desire to set the story straight.
 Caidin’s chapter on the crew in Flying Forts, titled “Mission Over Buka,” is a gripping, breathtaking tale of heroism that had up to then remained largely untold except in a few magazine articles over the decades.
-It is also mistaken in considerable respects, and has resulted in decades of unfortunate misconceptions about the crew and their history.
+It's also mistaken in considerable respects, resulting in decades of unfortunate misconceptions about the crew and their history.
 I respect these men too much to allow such rumors and fictions to stand.

-It is that respect, though, that explains it most.
-I feel an obligation not just to this crew, but to all the bomber crews who served in the SW Pacific during the early days of World War II, to publicize as much as I can the criminally unrecognized role they played in our victory in the Pacific.
+It's the combination of those that explains my inability to leave this story to its own devices.
+That's a theme I believe people are hungering for these days, and I feel an obligation not just to this crew but to all the bomber crews who served in the SW Pacific during the early days of World War II, to correct the criminally unrecognized role they played in our victory in the Pacific.
 They helped save Australia from the Japanese under some of the most inhospitable conditions of any theater of the war.
 They deserve their place in the public consciousness for that.

 Hence my multiple approaches to the story, and its continuing presence in my life.
 I’ve been rewarded with the acquaintance of some wonderful people as a result, and a deeper understanding of what true responsibility and dedication to purpose looks like.
 I thank the veterans I’ve come to know for that, and their families for entrusting their husbands' and fathers' experiences to me.